mt-digital/quarto-crossref-cards/README.md

 ```{shortcodes=false}
 {{< crossref-cards file="social-science-topics.yml" >}}
 ```
+You'll either need [the same yaml file](https://github.com/mt-digital/quarto-crossref-cards/blob/main/social-science-topics.yml) or to create your own yaml file using that one as a template.

 If you change the name of the topics yaml file you'll need to update the [_quarto.yml](https://github.com/mt-digital/quarto-crossref-cards/quarto.yml) as well that goes with `examples.qmd`.
 Here is the current one where the example uses the default theme (`format` options all commented out).